Accessibility Settings, Tools on Your Smartphone Can Make Life Easier

 En español | When the Americans with Disabilities Act (ADA) became law in 1990, few people could have fathomed that we all would own smartphones someday.

-Three decades later, not only are folks carrying these devices but those with physical impairments — hearing loss, low vision, motor disabilities — are benefiting from the same experiences as everyone else, frequently with an assist from baked-in accessibility tools that are free on Android and iPhone handsets.
+Over three decades later, not only are most people carrying these devices, but those with physical impairments — hearing loss, low vision, motor disabilities — are benefiting from the same experiences as everyone else, frequently with an assist from baked-in accessibility tools that are free on Android and iPhone handsets.

 Tools for deaf or hard-of-hearing users

-• Live Transcribe.
-This app, already installed on some recent Android handsets or available as a free download in the Google Play Store, uses your device's microphone to capture and transcribe text, displayed as kind of a caption box for the real world.
+Live Transcribe.
+This app, already installed on some Android handsets or available as a free download in the Google Play Store, uses your device's microphone to capture and transcribe text, displayed as kind of a caption box for the real world.
 Enable it in Settings, then either tap a human-figure-shaped icon on the display or perform a gesture.
-On the Pixel 4, swipe up from the bottom of the screen with two fingers.
+On the Pixel 6, you can also enable a Live Transcribe shortcut button to turn on the feature.

 In addition to spoken text, Live Transcribe can display sound effects such as barking dogs or crying babies.